 We're sharing this information to be more transparent about what drives changes in your bill.
-Below is a list of common fees, taxes and other charges, along with their explanations.
+Below is a list of common taxes, fees and other charges, along with their explanations.

 The Broadcast TV Fee is an itemized charge that you'll see on your bill.
 This charge is not a government-mandated fee and will increase from time to time.
 It is based on our costs of providing the local broadcast stations that we carry on our cable systems in each area.
-These costs include the fees that the broadcast stations charge us to carry them on our cable systems, which are among our largest increasing costs.
+These costs include the fees that the broadcast stations charge us to carry them on our cable systems, which are among the fastest growing components of our programming costs.
 The Broadcast TV Fee is not included as a part of our promotional pricing or pricing under your minimum-term agreement and can increase during your promotion or minimum-term.
 You'll receive advance notice before an increase takes effect.

 Federal Universal Service Fund (FUSF)

 This charge is imposed by Comcast to recover its contribution to the FUSF, which is a federal fund that ensures the availability of affordable communications services to low-income and rural customers (as well as eligible schools, libraries and health care providers).
 It is neither government-mandated nor a tax.
 The Federal Communications Commission modifies the contribution rate on a quarterly basis; the rate is published at https://www.fcc.gov/general/contribution-factor-quarterly-filings-universal-service-fund-usf-management-support.